lucas-homer/cohort-002-skill-building/exercises/06-memory-project-work/06.02-working-memory-via-message-embeddings/explainer/readme.md

 Let's implement the `searchMessages` function that uses our generic embedding search to find older messages based on recent message context.

+Recommendation: hand-code this commit.
+It won't take you long - it's a single function that reuses existing code.

 ### Steps To Complete

 #### Creating the `searchMessages` function